 Chronic lymphocytic leukaemia

+Discontinuations due to adverse reactions in the AMPLIFY study occurred in 8% of patients treated with venetoclax in combination with acalabrutinib, and in 20% of patients treated with venetoclax in combination with acalabrutinib and obinutuzumab.

-Discontinuations due to adverse reactions occurred in 16% of patients treated with venetoclax in combination with obinutuzumab or rituximab in the CLL14 and MURANO studies, respectively.
+Discontinuations due to adverse reactions occurred in 16% of patients treated with venetoclax in combination with obinutuzumab or rituximab in the CLL14 and MURANO studies, and in 21% and 7% of patients treated with venetoclax in combination with ibrutinib in the GLOW and CAPTIVATE studies, respectively.
 In the monotherapy studies with venetoclax, 11% of patients discontinued due to adverse reactions.

+Dosage reductions due to adverse reactions in the AMPLIFY study occurred in 14% of patients treated with venetoclax in combination with acalabrutinib, and in 21% of patients treated with venetoclax in combination with acalabrutinib and obinutuzumab.

-Dosage reductions due to adverse reactions occurred in 21% of patients treated with the combination of venetoclax and obinutuzumab in the CLL14 study, in 15% of patients treated with the combination of venetoclax and rituximab in the MURANO study and in 14% of patients treated with venetoclax in the monotherapy studies.
+Dosage reductions due to adverse reactions occurred in 21% of patients treated with venetoclax in combination with obinutuzumab in the CLL14 study, in 26% and 20% of patients treated with venetoclax in combination with ibrutinib in the GLOW and CAPTIVATE studies, respectively, in 15% of patients treated with venetoclax in combination with rituximab in the MURANO study, and in 14% of patients treated with venetoclax in the monotherapy studies.

+Dose interruptions due to adverse reactions in the AMPLIFY study occurred in 50% of patients treated with venetoclax in combination with acalabrutinib, and in 65% of patients treated with venetoclax in combination with acalabrutinib and obinutuzumab.
+The most common adverse reaction that led to dose interruption of venetoclax in the AMPLIFY study was neutropenia (33% and 26% with or without obinutuzumab, respectively).

-Dose interruptions due to adverse reactions occurred in 74% of patients treated with the combination of venetoclax and obinutuzumab in the CLL14 study in 71% of patients treated with the combination of venetoclax and rituximab in the MURANO study; the most common adverse reaction that led to dose interruption of venetoclax was neutropenia (41%43% in the CLL14and MURANO studies, respectively).
+Dose interruptions due to adverse reactions occurred in 74% of patients treated with the combination of venetoclax and obinutuzumab in the CLL14 study, in 67% of patients treated with the combination of venetoclax and ibrutinib in the GLOW study, and in 71% of patients treated with the combination of venetoclax and rituximab in the MURANO study; the most common adverse reaction that led to dose interruption of venetoclax was neutropenia (41%, 19%, and 43% in the CLL14, GLOW, and MURANO studies, respectively).
 In the monotherapy studies with venetoclax, dose interruptions due to adverse reactions occurred in 40% of patients; the most common adverse reaction leading to dose interruption was neutropenia (5%).

 Acute myeloid leukaemia